Former Homicide Detective, Jim Warner Wallace teaches children how to use the tools of a detective to analyze evidence for Christianity.

 Such a person will look to others in order to validate beliefs.
 If and when peers or authorities deny a particular belief, the person will adopt the beliefs of those around them.

 A person with a fairly strong self-respect will tend to rely on their own capacity to affirm or deny beliefs.
 This person typically has an internal locus of control – meaning they are self-reliant.
 They rely on themselves in order to discern the truth or falsity of beliefs.
 A person such as this is much less likely to self-doubt than the previous type of person, and it will take a lot to ever convince them they have been wrong about something.
 However, for this kind of person, doubt is a much stronger force.
-If this person is convinced in some way (usually through personal investigation rather than taking the word of some authority) that they have been wrong about something – they are almost certain to suffer, considering they are self-reliant, and they have exposed a flaw in their own thinking.
+If this person is convinced in some way (usually through personal investigation rather than taking the word of some authority) that they have been wrong about something—they are almost certain to suffer, considering they are self-reliant, and they have exposed a flaw in their own thinking.

-On the basis of certain studies, atheists in general tend to be more self-reliant with an internal locus of control.
+According to certain studies, atheists in general tend to be more self-reliant with an internal locus of control.
 There are certainly irreligious people who are not as self-reliant, but they are more of your so-called “Nones” who are willing to be unsure about religion rather than making a firm decision as to the truth or falsity of the belief.

 As mentioned before, it tends to be far less likely for someone with an internal locus of control, with analytic thinking to doubt their viewpoint, since they consider themselves to be the masters of their own beliefs.

-This is not meant as a criticism of people with internal locus of control, just to say that people with ILC are far less able to change their views on things, since once they have a belief, it tends to be set in stone.
+This is not meant as a criticism of people with an internal locus of control, just to say that people with ILC are far less able to change their views on things, since once they have a belief, it tends to be set in stone.

 Doubt, in general, tends to be a very uncomfortable feeling - such that people will actively avoid or reject sources of information that might contradict the truths they endorse.
 This ties back to Lickerman's confirmation and deconfirmation bias.

-The fact that doubt could cause mental - or even physical - discomfort should not be entirely surprising: when one's beliefs are called into doubt, this suggests that a person cannot trust themselves to determine truth.
-When a person calls into question their own sensibilities, that person has to question not just a belief that they hold - but rather all beliefs that they hold, because they realize they have the capacity for error.
+The fact that doubt could cause mental—or even physical—discomfort should not be entirely surprising: when one's beliefs are called into doubt, this suggests that a person cannot trust themselves to determine truth.
+When a person calls into question their own sensibilities, that person has to question not just a belief that they hold—but rather all beliefs that they hold, because they realize they have the capacity for error.